Xori71/fitness-tracker/README.md

-# fitness-tracker
+# About
-A fitness tracker implementation that reads data off an XML file and calculates useful statistics.
+A fitness tracker that reads data off a TCX file/s and calculates/displays relative statistics.
+---
+# Build
+`mvn clean package`
+The built JAR will be in `target`.
+# Run
+`java -jar <path-to-jar>`